wireapp/this-is-a-test/Conflict.md

 # Conflict file

-Some rc change 2
+Some dev change 3

-Some rc change 4
+Some dev change 5